abdullahalsheeha/Behavioral-Cloning/Path-Planning/README.md

 The simulator can be downloaded here

-Basic Build Instructions
+### Basic Build Instructions
-Clone this repo.
+* Clone this repo.
-Make a build directory: mkdir build && cd build
+* Make a build directory: mkdir build && cd build
-Compile: cmake .. && make
+* Compile: cmake .. && make
-Run it: ./path_planning.
+* Run it: ./path_planning.
-Rubic Points
-Compilation
-The code compiles correctly.

-Valid Trajectories
-The car is able to drive at least 4.32 miles without incident.

-The car drives according to the speed limit.

-Max Acceleration and Jerk are not Exceeded.

-Car does not have collisions.

-The car stays in its lane, except for the time between changing lanes.

-The car remains in its lane except when it sees an opportunity to change lanes.
-It doesn't spend more than a 3 second when it has to move from one lane to another.

-The car is able to change lanes

-The car changes lanes when the there is a slow car in front of it and it's safe to change lanes (no other cars within a determined distance range).

 ### Reflection
 The code is divided in 2 main files: